sbamin/shell-novice/_episodes/01-intro.md

 being able to interact with the shell is becoming a necessary skill.
 We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

+> ## Trivia: Is computer terminal a software application or hardware or something else?
+>
+> We often say to use Terminal to type shell commands.
+Accordingly, is *Computer Terminal* a
+> software application or hardware device?
+>
+>
+> > ## Solution
+> > With a nuance, [Computer Terminal](https://en.wikipedia.org/wiki/Computer_terminal) is in fact a hardware device that can be used to exchange input/output
+> > data from a computer.
+Physical terminals date back to 1960s, well before the arrival of GUIs for Windows and Mac OS!
+> > Terminal applications that we use on our computers are in fact called *terminal emulators* and what we see/type commands using CLI are
+> > one or more of [pseudoterminals](https://en.wikipedia.org/wiki/Pseudoterminal), also abbreviated as *pty*.
+> > These pseudoterminals provide a convenient way to let one or more users interact
+> > with the master process on the computer, either a local or a remote computer (via SSH).
+> > Type `tty` command in your terminal window and it will show you a pty file path that connects to a master process.
+> > Now, open a new terminal window and run `tty` to notice a second (or more if you have more windows open) pty path.
+> {: .solution}
+{: .challenge}

 Let's get started.